 - Rank the remaining stocks based on their price and quality.

 - Buy the top 25 highest ranked stocks.

-You may be wondering why we make very little effort to try to eliminate losers before investing in the model’s selections.
+You may be wondering why we make very little effort to try to eliminate losers beforehand.
 This brings us to what is called the broken-leg syndrome.
+It is the key to quantitative investing.
 The idea behind the broken-leg syndrome is that if you were betting on horses then you obviously wouldn’t choose the horse with the broken leg.

 The problem is that human beings are genetically gifted when it comes to pattern recognition.
 In fact, we are so good at identifying patterns that we even see patterns where none actually exist.
 This is especially true when it comes to the stock market.
-As a result, even professional investors see many more “broken-legs” than actually exist.
-That is why some stocks are priced more pessimistically than they should be.
-Our algorithms try to exploit this mistake and profit from it.
+As a result, professional investors see many more “broken-legs” than actually exist.
+That is why some stocks are punished unjustifiably more than they should be.
+Our algorithms exploit this mistake and profit from it.